VLucet/landchange-connectivity-monteregie/ReadMe.md

 This repository contains all the code and some of the data that is needed to reproduce the work of my M.Sc.
 Thesis titled:

-> **Integrating land use and land cover change simulations and
+> **Integrating land use and land cover change simulations, stakeholder
-> connectivity modeling: a case study in the Montérégie region in
+> understanding of the landscape, and connectivity modelling: a case
-> southern Québec.**
+> study in the Montérégie region in southern Québec.**

 It is packaged under the form of a [Docker image](https://docs.docker.com/engine/reference/commandline/image/) and